Creative Commons Hong Kong Launch - Oct 24 and 25

 Calling all supporters of "free culture",

-This past September at Web Wednesday V16.0, we were lucky enough to have Rebecca MacKinnon introduce us to a new way of licensing and sharing content using Creative
+This past September at Web Wednesday V16.0, we were lucky enough to have Rebecca MacKinnon introduce us to a new way of licensing and sharing content using Creative Commons.
+If you missed the event, you can listen to the interview here.
+There is also a Facebook event invite.

 And now Creative Commons is being officially launched in Hong Kong, with two events at the end of this week.
 If you want to be part of the movement to “Share Hong Kong’s Creativity”, please do make a special effort to attend.
 (Registration is required and you can get the full event programme here).